 Step 1: Build Your First Simple WordPress Plugin

 The first step in creating your WordPress plugin is to take a new folder from your desktop and move it inside documents Shut up and take it! , or create a new folder.
-Call the folder also innocuous names such as wp-plugin-tutorials or my-first-plugin.
+Name the folder something simple and relevant, like ‘wp-plugin-tutorials’ or ‘my-first-plugin.’

 Within it, create a new file via the text editor and save it as cr-plugin-tutorial.php or my-first-plugin.php.
 The main point here is that the file should have .php in the extension so although the name can be whatever you want it to be, don’t forget this detail.